 This unit is best taught after students have some experience writing opinion texts.
 Several books in the Units of Study series support this work, including two fourth-grade writing units—Boxes and Bullets: Personal and Persuasive Essays and The Literary Essay: Writing About Fiction—and the fifth-grade reading unit, Interpretation Book Clubs: Analyzing Themes.

-Note: All If… Then… Units include Anchor Chart Post-it Note Packs.
+Note: These Units include Anchor Chart Post-it Note Packs.
 Word Detectives also includes Read-Aloud Prompts Post-it Notes.
 Units are available with and without Trade Packs, however, The How-To Guide for Nonfiction Writing requires no Trade Pack.